AdobeDocs/commerce-operations.en/help/installation/composer.md

 ---
 # Quick start on-premises installation

+The instructions on this page describe how to install Adobe Commerce and Magento Open Source on [self-hosted](../implementation-playbook/infrastructure/self-hosting/overview.md) infrastructure.
+For guidance on upgrading an existing installation, see the [_Upgrade Guide_](../upgrade/overview.md).

-We use [Composer](https://getcomposer.org/) to manage Adobe Commerce and Magento Open Source components and their dependencies.
+Adobe uses [Composer](https://getcomposer.org/) to manage Adobe Commerce and Magento Open Source components and their dependencies.
 Using Composer to get the Adobe Commerce and Magento Open Source metapackage provides the following advantages:

 -  Reuse third-party libraries without bundling them with source code
 -  Reduce extension conflicts and compatibility issues by using a component-based architecture with robust dependency management